VictorRandomCode/zcpm/README.md

 sensible.

-Not all BDOS and BIOS functions are implemented, I'm gradually improving this but trying to focus just on those which are commonly used first.
+Not all BDOS and BIOS functions are implemented, I'm gradually improving this but trying to focus just on those functions that are commonly used first.

 `zcpm` implements CP/M 2.2. `zcpm` did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software needs CP/M 3 anyway.